 During his time in the camp, he became ill, and according to medical records, he was admitted to the hospital side of the camp on January 19, 1943, and assigned to Ward 5.
 The next day he tested positive for entamoeba histolytica which could lead to amoebic dysentery.
 It is not known when he was discharged.
 On March 26, 1943, he was again admitted to Ward 5 of the hospital and again tested positive for entamoeba histolytica.
 Again, no date of discharge was given.
 It should be mentioned that it is not known if his friends and family learned he was a Prisoner of War or if they learned he was alive after he had been liberated.

-Paul was sent to Bilibid Prison at some point.
-He may have gone out on a work detail and became ill.
-Paul remained in Bilibid until August 13, 1944, when he and the other POWs were marched to the Port Area of Manila.
+In August, the rainy season had started, and all the extra food was long gone.
+The Japanese planned to move the hospital to the same area as the healthy POWs to reduce the size of the camp so they could reduce the number of guards.
+It was at this time that the Japanese held a draft to see what POWs would be sent to Japan.
+Paul was sent to Bilibid Prison and remained in Bilibid until August 13, 1944, when he and the other POWs were marched to the Port Area of Manila.
 They were boarded onto the Noto Maru and sailed for Japan on August 22, 1944.
 On its way to Japan, the ship stopped at Takao, Formosa.
 During the trip to Japan, the convoy the ship was in came under attack by American submarines.
 One submarine fired two torpedoes at the Noto Maru, but they were set deep and passed harmlessly under the ship.